zhangwwpeng/cool-chunk.nvim/README.md

 ## Brief introduction

-this plugin now have three parts
+this plugin now have some function

 1. chunk
-2. line_num
+2. line_num (support highlight context and chunk range)
 3. context
+4. textobject (support context textobject and chunk textobject)
+5. jump (supoprt jump to context start and end)

 ## Requirements